Here’s everything about rotary dial phones still working:

 This requires a bit of a clunky set up to make it work, but some people have an attachment to rotary phones.
-Whether for nostalgia, cool points, or because your old phone is actually worth money as an antique, the setup does work.
+Whether for nostalgia, cool points or because your old phone is actually worth money as an antique, the setup does work.

-The XLink Bluetooth Gateway
+#4 The XLink Bluetooth Gateway

 To better explain this idea, we can look at a specific attachment that connects a rotary phone to a smartphone.

-Here’s how it works.
 The gateway is a Bluetooth device with a phone jack port in it.

 You can plug any POTS phone into that phone jack (including a rotary phone).
 This connects the phone directly to the gateway.

-The gateway can then connect via Bluetooth to a smartphone.
-When this connection is established, your POTS phone is now able to directly communicate to your smartphone with the gateway working as a translator.
+When this connection is established, your POTS phone is now able to directly communicate with your smartphone with the gateway working as a translator.